Panoskontos/React-Redux/README.md

-This is a react redux library app
+This is a react redux library app with some of my favorite books